BohemianQueen/ANACONDA-RUSH/README.md

 # ANACONDA RUSH

-This is a snake game inspired by NOKIA's retro snake rush game.
-I coded it for Vivek's Javascript class at Srishti Institue of Art, Design and Technology.
+This code is a part of an assignment for Vivek's Javascript class at Srishti Institue of Art, Design and Technology.

 The zip file includes code for the snake game: ANACONDA RUSH - Queen of Amazon.